 Learning Outcomes

-The online Ed.D. in Organizational Learning and Leadership prepares students to create organizational cultures that welcome diverse perspectives, lead organizations toward equitable practice, and empower people within their organization to succeed.
+The online Ed.D. concentration in Organizational Learning and Leadership prepares students to create organizational cultures that welcome diverse perspectives, lead organizations toward equitable practice, and empower people within their organization to succeed.
 Students will learn to:

 • Apply a wide array of styles, strategies, and theories to effectively lead organizations to learn, improve, and change.